Sylvie Lorente

 Sylvie Lorente is a French mechanical engineer known for her research on the thermodynamics and fluid mechanics of porous media, and in particular for her work on the constructal theory of flows and their dynamic evolution.
 She is the inaugural holder of the William M. Brown Endowed Chair in Mechanical Engineering at Villanova University, Adjunct Professor of Mechanical Engineering and Materials Science at Duke University, and professor (exceptional class) at the Institut National des Sciences Appliquées de Toulouse.
+She is currently the Senior Associate Dean for Research and Innovation in the College of Engineering of Villanova University.

 Education and career

 Lorente studied civil engineering at INSA Toulouse (the Institut National des Sciences Appliquées de Toulouse), earning bachelor's and master's degrees in 1992 and a Ph.D. in 1996.

 She became a faculty member at INSA Toulouse, working as an assistant professor from 1995 to 1997, an associate professor from 1997 to 2006, a full professor from 2006 to 2015, and professor (exceptional class) in 2015.
 She added her affiliations as adjunct professor at Duke University in 2006, extraordinary professor at the University of Pretoria in 2011, and College of Engineering Chair Professor in Mechanical Engineering at Villanova University in 2019.